zwimlo/gatsby-source-zwimlo/README.md

 ## Queries
 The plugin creates two new nodes types zwimloAsset and zwimloContent.
 Both types could be queried with GraphQL as usual.

+## Thanks
+For all inspirations and code examples.